aimee-mcneil-melville/ToDo-Full-Stack/packages/dokku-checklist/README.md

   <details style="padding-left: 2em">
     <summary>How to create an app</summary>

     In the git repo for your project run this command.
-Use your corresponding app name, eg: "alexc-pupparazzi".
+Use your corresponding app name, eg: "alexc_pupparazzi".

     ```sh
-    dokku apps:create my-app-name-pupparazzi
+    dokku apps:create my-name_my-app-name
     ```

-    - If you would like to use this deployment for your WD04 assessment, please include your first name (or another identifier, e.g. nickname) in the app name.
-    - This will create an app on Dokku from your terminal, and automatically add it as a remote in your local repo.
+    This will create an app on Dokku from your terminal, and automatically add it as a remote in your local repo.
 Run `git remote -v` in your terminal to see this.

+    **Trouble Shooting**

+    If Dokku responds with the error below:

+    ```
+    fatal: remote dokku already exists.
+    !
+Dokku remote not added!
+Do you already have a dokku remote?
+    ```

+    This is likely becuase you already created a dokku app from this repo.
+Open your `.git/config` file and see if a remoted called "dokku" already exists.
+Either remove it and try again, or run `dokku apps:report` to find out what the app is currently called.
+If you need to create a new app name, remove the dokku remote from `.git/config`.

+    ```
+    code .git/config

+    dokku apps:report
+    ```

+    If Dokku responds with the error below:

+    ```
+    dokku apps:create todo-full-stack                                                                             255 ↵
+    -----> Dokku remote added at devacademy.nz called dokku
+    -----> Application name is todo-full-stack
+    Enter passphrase for key '/home/alexc/.ssh/id_ed25519':
+    !
+Name is already taken
+    !
+Failed to execute dokku command over ssh: exit code 0
+    !
+If there was no output from Dokku, ensure your configured SSH Key can connect to the remote server
+    ```

+    This is because the app name you used was already created by someone.
+Make sure you use a unique app name, eg: 'alexc-pupparazzi'.

   </details>

 ### 8. Mounting storage for your app's database